 any system for recording entry/exit movements in Europe.

-And the route to identity fraud is unfortunately a well-traveled one: "standard" checks on entering the Schengen area, followed by destruction of identity documents with a view to committing malevolent acts, knowing that authentication without an ID is impossible.
+And the route to identity fraud is, unfortunately, a well-traveled one: "standard" checks on entering the Schengen area, followed by the destruction of identity documents to commit malevolent acts, knowing that authentication without an ID is impossible.

 The data stored in the new register for five years – including for people turned back at borders – mainly consists of:

 - 4 fingerprints